Skip to main content

 Streversdorp Castle was built during the 13th century by the noble Triversdorp family.
 Their castle consisted of a simple rectangular keep, which can now be seen in the middle of the eastern walls.

 Between 1520 and 1830, the castle was owned by the Van der Heyden Belderbusch family.
-During the 15th and 16th centuries Streversdorp Castle was enlarged; new wings, around a small courtyard, with corner towers were added to the already existing keep.
-This gave the castle its, more or less, square ground plan.
+During the 15th and 16th centuries, Streversdorp Castle was enlarged; new wings, around a small courtyard with corner towers, were added to the existing keep.
+This gave the castle its roughly square ground plan.

 During the 18th century, a member of the Van der Heyden Belderbusch family was made a count by Joseph II, Holy Roman Emperor, for rendered services.
-The German translation for the title of 'Count' is 'Graf', hence the other name of the castle.
+The German translation of 'Count' is 'Graf,' which is also the other name of the castle.

-In the 20th century Streversdorp Castle had fallen into disrepair, which caused the collapse of the southwestern round corner tower in 1965.
-At the end of the 1980s the castle was bought by a community of owners.
-They rebuilt the tower and still reside in the castle.
+In the 20th century, Streversdorp Castle fell into disrepair, leading to the collapse of the southwestern round corner tower in 1965.
+By the late 1980s, the castle was purchased by a consortium of owners.
+They rebuilt the tower and currently reside in the castle.

-In 2005 a large part of the roof was destroyed by a fire.
-This damage has still only been partially repaired.
+In 2005, a large portion of the roof was destroyed by a fire.
+This damage has only been partially repaired so far.

 Gallery